e1pang/DonkeySonic/ForFun/readme2.md

 cs- camera and sonic

-Both the camera AND the sonic sensors are training data during user drive mode.
+Both the camera AND the sonic sensors are taking data and saving it during user drive mode.
 The difference is that driving with a model and training that model are different.